 - How soon do you really need the parts?
 You can save a lot of $$ by shipping over the course of a few days or picking up tomorrow instead of today.

 - Does your facility have a shipping dock or are we delivering to your house?
 Can you accept a skid?
-This makes a big difference in the type of truck needed to carry your parts.
+Do you have special hours?
+These all make a big difference in the type of truck needed to carry your parts.
 For example, hand-bombing boxes off of a skid on an 18-wheeler is never fun... *Note that from a damage perspective, shipping multiple parts on a skid has a big advantage over loose boxes (remember Ace Ventura?...)

 - Consolidation of multiple orders in one shipment at the same time can offer large savings.